 If you are successful with any ideas or Trusts please let us know, as the information may be helpful to future students.

 9. Application and Interview Process.

-An Open Evening for those interested in applying will be held.
+An Open Evening for those interested in applying will be held on Tuesday 5th March 2019 at 7.30pm.

 This is an opportunity for you to: